-C. Contingent liability
+D. Contingent liability

 On September 6, 2017, the Company received a VAT assessment from the Israel Tax Authority according to which the Company is required to pay tax in the amount of NIS 1.5 million (including linkage differentials and interest) for the years 2012-2016.

-The Company disputes the position of the Israel Tax Authority and intends to appeal the entire assessment, in view of its position that it is not liable for the additional tax requirement.
+The Company disputed the position of the Israel Tax Authority resulting in the latter to increase its VAT assessment and require the Company to pay tax in the amount of NIS 1.8 million (including linkage differentials and interest) for the abovementioned period.
+The Company has appealed the entire assessment to the District Court, in view of its position that it is not liable for the entire tax requirement.
+A preliminary hearing in the District Court in Lod is scheduled for May 2019.
 The Company's position relies, among other things, on an agreement signed between the Company and the Israel Tax Authority in 2011, which allows the Company to deduct VAT as stated.
 It is management's view that its financial statements include an adequate provision in respect of the above.